 How can introverts best utilize LinkedIn to overcome a common aversion to in-person networking events?

-Attending job-seeker networking events are difficult for many people as it requires them to conjure up the energy and courage to meet with others who are unknown to them.
+Attending job-seeker networking events is difficult for many people as it requires them to conjure up the energy and courage to meet with others who are unknown to them.
 For people who prefer introversion, networking events can be even tougher.
 I know, because I’m an introvert.

 LinkedIn empowers introverts to reach out and make soft introductions to other LinkedIn users in their area.
 LinkedIn is particularly appealing to introverts who by nature prefer writing versus speaking.
 I have engaged with local LinkedIn users to the point where I feel I know them and would enjoy the opportunity to meet them at a networking event.
 The same procedure of developing soft introductions would apply to job seekers.